 A Chelidonium majus extract containing alkaloids such as berberine, chelidonine, and sanguinarine were shown to have significant hERG potassium channel blocking effects , as well as glycine and gamma-aminobutyric acid (GABA) activated ion suppression, and increased glutamate activation ion currents [19, 20].
 These are all important pathways of pain transmission throughout the body .

 The anticancer activities of Chelidonium majus are suggested to be mainly due to the alkaloid fraction containing chelidonine, sanguinarine, chelerythrine, protopine, and allocryptine.
-The mechanisms of action are reported to be through direct cytotoxic activity on cancer cells (without damage to normal cells), sensitisation of cancer cells, radio-protective effects on normal cells, [16-18].
+The mechanisms of action are reported to be through direct cytotoxic activity on cancer cells (without damage to normal cells), sensitization of cancer cells, radio-protective effects on normal cells, [16-18].

-An alkaloid extract of Chelidonium majus containing the constituents chelerythrine and sanguinarine are reported to possess significant antibacterial actions against gram-positive bacteria such as Staphylococcus aureus, and 2 strains of Streptococcus species .
+An alkaloid extract of Chelidonium majus containing the constituents chelerythrine and sanguinarine is reported to possess significant antibacterial actions against gram-positive bacteria such as Staphylococcus aureus, and 2 strains of Streptococcus species .
 Similar extracts have been shown effective against the protozoa Trichomonas vaginalis as well.
-The mechanism of action is through causing a deformation and disintegration of the organism within 2 h .
+The mechanism of action is through causing deformation and disintegration of the organism within 2 h .
 One study in particular suggested Chelidonium majus as being one of the most biologically active antimicrobial plants in a screening study of 16 Siberian medicinal plants.

 Chelidonium majus extracts (root extract) is active against Bacillus cereus, Staphylococcus aureus (including MRSA), and Streptococcus mutans.
 It is suggested to be most effective against gram-positive bacteria. .

-Chelidonium alkaloid extracts were reported to be active against such virus as: adenovirus (types 12 and 5), herpes simplex virus type 1, HIV-1, poxvirus, and grippevirus [1, 2, 12].
+Chelidonium alkaloid extracts were reported to be active against such virus as adenovirus (types 12 and 5), herpes simplex virus type 1, HIV-1, poxvirus, and grippe virus [1, 2, 12].

-An alcoholic extraction of chelidonium taken orally was reported to protect rat liver exposed to carbon tetrachloride (a well known liver toxin) in multiple studies in vivo [1, 14, 15].
+An alcoholic extraction of Chelidonium taken orally was reported to protect rat liver exposed to carbon tetrachloride (a well-known liver toxin) in multiple studies in vivo [1, 14, 15].
 It has also been found to increase biliary flow (choleretic) [10, 12].